Term of the Moment

 People misuse terminology constantly in this field, but if you want to sound professional, the following terms should be used correctly.
 Also, to have some fun with your nerdy colleagues, see how to spoof your techie friends and buffer flush.
 See also naming fiascos.

-Do not mix up storage and memory.
+Too often, vendors use the term memory for storage.
+Storage is storage, and memory is where the work gets done.
 The contents in storage are permanent until erased, which includes hard drives, solid state drives (SSDs) and flash drives.
 Everything in memory (RAM), where instructions are executed and data are processed, vanishes when the device is turned off.
-Any new data not saved to storage are lost.
-Too often, the term memory is used for storage (see storage vs. memory).
-See non-volatile memory.
+Any new information not saved to storage is lost.
+See storage vs. memory and non-volatile memory.

-There are eight bits to a byte and eight pints to a gallon, so saying bits when you mean bytes is like asking for "10 pints" at a gas station.
+There are eight bits to a byte and eight pints to a gallon, so saying bits instead of bytes is like saying "10 pints" at a gas station.

-A simple rule.
-Storage is always bytes, but moving bytes from one place to another can be measured in bits or bytes per second.
-Easy to forget which is right.
-To be safe, say "gigs" for gigabits/bytes and "megs" for megabits/bytes.
-For the correct metrics, see space/time.
+Storage is always bytes, but moving bytes from one place to another can be in bits per second or bytes per second.
+Easy to forget which, so say "gigs" for gigabits and gigabytes and "megs" for megabits and megabytes.
+Should you need to know all the lingo, see space/time.

 Booting happens when you turn the computer on or select Restart.
-When you want to run an app in your computer, tablet or phone, say "start," "run," "load" or "launch," but not "boot."
+To run an app in your computer, tablet or phone, say "run," "launch," "load" or "start," but not "boot."
 See load and boot.